chrislo27/RhythmHeavenRemixEditor/docs/Starting-a-remix.md

 ## 5. Add cues
 Now you've come to the creative part -- adding the patterns and cues.
-One of the few things to keep in mind is to make it realistic and to strive to make it playable.
+One of the few things to keep in mind is to make it realistic and to strive to make it [playable][Playalong.md].
 Imagine if you were presented with playing your remix -- would it be possible?
 Would it be followable with the rhythm?
 All these aspects are what make a remix good.

+## (Optional) 6.
+Playalong cues
+Starting with v3.17.0, you can add Playalong cues to actually add inputs to your remix.
+More info [in its separate doc page.](Playalong.md)

 Happy remixing!